-Electronic Equipment Fee - This fee covers an electronic tablet assigned by Carrington College as required by program.
-Students have the ability to purchase their electronic tablet from an outside source, but must purchase a tablet that meets Carrington's specifications listed below.
-Students wishing to purchase their tablet from an outside source must decline prior to accepting the Carrington tablet.
+Electronic Equipment - This covers an iPad assigned by Carrington College as required by program.
+Students have the ability to purchase their iPad from an outside source, but must purchase one that meets Carrington's specifications listed below.
+Students wishing to purchase their iPad from an outside source must decline prior to accepting the Carrington iPad.
 In these instances, a \$400 credit will be provided for the electronic equipment fee.
-After the cancellation period, the electronic equipment fee is non-refundable.
+After the cancellation period, the cost is non-refundable.

-Tablet - Required Specifications:
+iPad Required Specifications:

-The following minimum technical specifications apply to all students in programs requiring the use of a tablet:
+The following minimum technical specifications apply to all students in programs requiring the use of an iPad:

 - Hardware

-- iPad miniTM 4 or newer

-- iPad Pro® or newer

 - Software

-- IOS 10 or later, not jailbroken
+- iPad iOS 13 or later, not jailbroken